ruchit878/initialassessmentmain/TESTING_REPORT.md

 ## Conclusion

-The Windsurf AI-Powered Career Partner application has been thoroughly tested and validated.
+The ElephantScale AI-Powered Career Partner application has been thoroughly tested and validated.
 All core functionality works as expected, the user experience is smooth and intuitive, and the application meets modern web standards for accessibility, performance, and responsive design.

 **Overall Test Status: ✅ PASSED**
 **Ready for Production Deployment: ✅ YES** (with backend integration)